cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 #### RHEL 7/8

 1. Run `pyinstaller -F ./pkg_bin/conjur`.
 Once this is run, a `dist` folder will be created with the executable in it.
-1. Once an executable has been created, run `zip conjur-cli-rhel-7 conjur` (`zip conjur-cli-rhel-8 conjur` for RHEL 8 machines) to zip the file.
+1. Once an executable has been created, run `tar cvf conjur-cli-rhel-7.tar.gz conjur` (`tar cvf conjur-cli-rhel-8.tar.gz conjur` for RHEL 8 machines) to archive the file.
-1. Sign the `zip` and add it as an asset in the release page.
+1. Sign the archive and add it as an asset in the release page.

 #### macOS